herowio/herow-plugin-flutter/DEVELOPMENT-README.md

     }
 ```

-* If your method have an argument, pass it to the invokeMethod :
+* If your method have arguments, add them within the invokeMethod :

 ```dart
      _channel.invokeMethod("MyNewMethod",{"argumentName1": args1,"argumentName2": args2 ....});
 ```

-* If your method must return something then return it as a `Future` :
+* If your method returns something then return it as a `Future` :

 ```dart
     static Future MyNewMethodReturnSomething() async {